ianrrees/ianrrees.github.io/_posts/2018-06-20-pcb-graphics-with-kicad-+-gimp.markdown

 ---

-There's a bit of room for improvement in this process.
-The halftone image would ideally be a pattern of simple shapes; circles or maybe diamonds, which could be directly described in the [Gerber format](https://en.wikipedia.org/wiki/Gerber_format) or .kicad_mod much more efficiently.
+There's a bit of room for improvement in this process:

+First - the halftone image would ideally be a pattern of simple shapes; circles or maybe diamonds, which could be directly described in the [Gerber format](https://en.wikipedia.org/wiki/Gerber_format) or .kicad_mod much more efficiently.
 The approach described above will result in a whole bunch of polygons, with some quite small.
 Here's a closeup of one of the "dots" in the above footprint:

 ![Closeup of halftone dot/polygon]({{ site.url }}/media/20180620-halftone-dot-closeup.png)

+Second - I haven't confirmed this with measurements, but it appears that the silk screening ink (which I believe is coming from a printer, not an actual silk screen, for these short-run PCBs) spreads a little bit.
+This means the smaller dots in particular, are physically larger than they appear in the digital file.